OpenMoonRay/openmoonray-docs/docs/getting-started/test-scenes.md

 ---
 # Test Scenes for MoonRay

-A selection of [scenes converted to MoonRay's native RDL format and optimized are available at this link](https://dreamworksanimation.com) for testing.
+A selection of [scenes converted to MoonRay's native RDL format](https://dreamworksanimation.com) and optimized are available for testing.

 ## Credits